donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

 to any of the IDLE states.
 This choice is done for the following reasons:

- - as discussed in the section :ref:`sec-design-criteria`, the focus of the LTE-EPC simulation model is on CONNECTED mode
+ - as discussed in the section :ref:`sec-design-criteria`, the focus of the LTE-NGC simulation model is on CONNECTED mode
  - radio link failure is not currently modeled, as discussed in the section :ref:`sec-radio-link-failure`, so an UE cannot go IDLE because of radio link failure
- - RRC connection release is currently never triggered neither by the EPC nor by the NAS
+ - RRC connection release is currently never triggered neither by the NGC nor by the NAS

 Still, we chose to model explicitly the IDLE states, because: